DIY cone trees might be the most versatile, affordable and cute Christmas decorations you can make.

 They are easy to whip up with hot glue and poster board, and you can customize them to fit any style from retro to modern.

-You may have seen my “Pinkmas” pink Christmas tree village a couple weeks ago with these fabric cone trees.
-Today I’ll show you how to make them.
+You might have seen these fabric cone trees featured in my “Pinkmas” pink Christmas tree village.
+Today I’ll show you how to make them!

 DIY Cone Christmas Trees Tutorial

 First off, here’s a video showing how these trees come together.
 Keep reading below for details about each step.